garden-io/garden/docs/guides/running-service-in-local-mode.md

 * **Local app** - a locally running application that can be used instead of a `Deploy` action with a _local mode_ configuration.
 * **Target k8s workload** -
-  a [Kubernetes Workload](https://kubernetes.io/docs/concepts/workloads/) produced from a `Deploy` action configured in _local mode_ and deployed in a target k8s cluster.
+  a [Kubernetes Workload](https://kubernetes.io/docs/concepts/workloads/) produced from a `Deploy` action with a _local mode_ configuration that's deployed to the target kubernetes cluster.

 ## Development status